Dr. J. Michael

 Customization: Whenever possible, I see a set of notes

 as a single essay, rather than a set of distinct parts, drawing

 comparisons between the works included, and if appropriate,

 discussing the works' coherence to a single theme or concept.The commissioning

 ensemble or individual should feel free to suggest concepts or

 I am not engaged with other commitments I can usually produce

-notes on relatively standard repertoire within a week or so.
+a set of notes on relatively standard repertoire within a week

 I look forward to hearing from you, and, I